 Continuity mistake: When the crew all are in the bar, Bobby Shatford gives the boy of one of his shipmates his hat before following his girlfriend upstairs.
 The next morning, he comes down the stairs wearing the same hat.

-Continuity: During the storm when the Andrea Gale is making its way through the numerous giant waves, we see Captain Billy Tyne and Bobby Shatford in the steering room being soaked and smashed around as the boat was basically going straight up and then straight down crashing into the water over and over again.
+Continuity mistake: During the storm when the Andrea Gale is making its way through the numerous giant waves, we see Captain Billy Tyne and Bobby Shatford in the steering room being soaked and smashed around as the boat was basically going straight up and then straight down crashing into the water over and over again.
 Yet when the camera cut to the crew below, they are all sitting very calmly in their chairs or bunks with cups of coffee and other things sitting perfectly still on the table (which goes against the nailed down TV theory).
 It looks as if they are not even on a boat.
 Practically nothing in the whole room is moving.

-Continuity: When the weather forecaster is showing the woman what would happen if the storms collided, we see a third person shot of him pointing to the computer screen with just his middle finger.
+Continuity mistake: When the weather forecaster is showing the woman what would happen if the storms collided, we see a third person shot of him pointing to the computer screen with just his middle finger.
 The next shot (which takes place at the exact same time) is a shot from the guy's perspective.
 Now he's using both his middle finger AND his pointer to show her the storms.

-Continuity: In the scene after the helicopter goes down and the captain swims to the injured rescue diver, when the camera first shows the injured diver, he doesn't have a bloody mouth.
+Continuity mistake: In the scene after the helicopter goes down and the captain swims to the injured rescue diver, when the camera first shows the injured diver, he doesn't have a bloody mouth.
 But when the camera cuts to the captain and then cuts back to the injured rescue diver, he then has blood coming out of his mouth.